+Universal objective meaning

-(b) Universal objective meaning: The approach prior to the development of HTmb was that humans ascribe meaning to an indifferent world (e.g., see Rakover, 2021a).
-The HTmb raises the possibility that everything in the world would have an objective meaning measured by CU, which is attributed through the system of transformational laws.
+Before the development of the HTmb humans ascribed meaning to an indifferent world (e.g., see Rakover, 2021a).
+The HTmb raises the possibility that everything in the world could have an objective meaning measured by CU, which is attributed through a system of transformational laws.
 Does this indicate that the meaning of any phenomenon in the universe is objective and independent of human assessment?
-According to HTmb and its theoretical and technological developments the answer is affirmative: a wonderful world filled with meanings as any other natural and objective features.
+According to HTmb and its theoretical and technological developments, the answer is affirmative: a wonderful world filled with meanings just as it is permeated by other natural and objective features.

-(c) Loss of dimensionality: the above condition may lead to the tendency to mixing things that belong to different dimensions, to different categories.
-It is possible that the meaning of things with completely different qualities will be attributed the same level of importance since they have the same CU.
-Accordingly, for example, one may suggest that since Smith’s love to his wife Anna is 20CU and his decision to buy a second hand car is 20CU, his love to Anna equals his Love to the used car.
+(c) Loss of dimensionality

+The above condition could lead to the tendency to mix things that belong to different dimensions or different categories.
+The same level of importance could be attributed to the meanings of things with completely different qualities since they would have the same CU.
+For example, if Smith’s love for his wife Anna amounts to 20CU and his decision to buy a second hand car equates to 20CU, then his love for Anna equals his love for the used car.

+(d) Tmb falsification

-(d) Tmb falsification: suppose that in Mrs. Anderson loves Renaissance art and her admiration to the painting by Leonardo’s, the Mona Lisa, is 57.13CU.
-Since these units are standard, they can be translated by using a series of well-known transformational formulas, and be compared to the measurements of other physical objects.
-It so happened that in a certain artist-village near Beijing there is a modern sculpture that its value is 57.13CU.
-This situation raises one crucial problem: will indeed Mrs. Anderson’s admiration to the modern sculpture be 57.13CU?
-To answer, we flied Mrs. Anderson to China and showed her the modern sculpture, she wrinkled her nose and say, “This is really ugly!”
-Thus, the prediction that arise from HTmb that Mrs. Anderson would like the modern sculpture 57.13CU is not confirmed by observation!
-While this theory predicts that Mrs. Solomon will like the modern sculpture strongly, the observation reveals that she dislikes it strongly.
+Suppose that Mrs. Anderson loves Renaissance art and her admiration for Leonardo da Vinci’s Mona Lisa is 57.13CU.
+Since these units are standard, they can be translated using a series of well-known transformational formulas and compared to the measurements of other physical objects.
+It so happens that in a certain artists’ village near Beijing there is a modern sculpture with a value of 57.13CU.
+This situation poses a crucial problem: Will Mrs. Anderson’s admiration for the modern sculpture measure 57.13CU?
+Now let us imagine that the same Mrs. Anderson visits China to see the modern sculpture, and she promptly wrinkles her nose and exclaims, “How ugly!”
+In this case, the prediction arising from HTmb that Mrs. Anderson will like the modern sculpture as much as she appreciates the Mona Lisa painting (57.13CU) is not confirmed by observation.
+While the theory predicts that Mrs. Anderson will like the modern sculpture very much, the observation reveals that she dislikes it very much.
 Thus, HTmb is refuted.

-(e) A conscious robot: Suppose that one constructs a robot, Roby the robot, in such a way that Roby has public experiences similar to those of Mrs. Anderson: Roby the robot’s admiration of the painting of Leonardo’s Mona Lisa painting is 57.13CU and as Mrs. Anderson it/he dislikes strongly the modern sculpture in the artist-village.
-Since the inner-world is measured by CU, one may argue that Roby’s inner-world is similar to that of Mrs. Anderson.
-That is, if she has consciousness (measured by CU) then Roby the robot also has this attribute (measured by CU).
+(e) A conscious robot

+Suppose that Roby the robot is constructed in such a way that it has public experiences similar to those of Mrs. Anderson: Roby the robot’s admiration of Leonardo’s painting of the Mona Lisa is 57.13CU and like Mrs. Anderson, it very much dislikes the modern sculpture in the artists’ village.
+Since the inner world is measured by CU, one may argue that Roby’s inner world is similar to that of Mrs. Anderson.
+That is, if she has consciousness (measured by CU), then Roby the robot also has this attribute (measured by CU).